kyma-incubator/compass/docs/compass/03-02-labels.md

 ```

 It has only one label with key `source` and value `value` which is a string.
-To filter applications by this kind label key and string value, use this query:
+To filter applications by this kind of label key and string value, use this query:

 ```graphql
 applications(filter: { key: "source" query: "\"value\"" })